Kreh Loop

 History

-The Kreh Loop was popularized by the renowned fishing legend, "Lefty" Bernard Kreh, an American fly fisherman, author, photographer, and fly casting instructor.
+The Kreh Loop was popularized by the renowned fishing legend, 'Lefty' Bernard Kreh, an American fly fisherman, author, photographer, and fly casting instructor.
 Lefty Kreh is considered one of the pioneers of saltwater fly fishing.
-The nickname "Lefty" was given to him by childhood friends and actually comes from his propensity for dribbling a basketball left-handed.
+The nickname 'Lefty' was given to him by childhood friends and actually comes from his propensity for dribbling a basketball left-handed.
 Due to an injury to his left arm, he actually casts using his right arm!
 Kreh’s influence on the world of fishing extends beyond this knot, as he helped shape modern saltwater fly fishing techniques.

 Also known as